The South Indian

 The mridangam is a South Indian two-headed barrel drum made of jackwood with goatskin heads.
 A mixture of manganese dust, boiled rice, and tamarind juice is worked on to the right head of the mridangam in order to increase the pitch of the note.
 This creates a permanent large black circle in the middle of the drum head.
 The left head of the mridangam is left bare, but when it is played, a mixture of boiled rice, water and ashes is put in the center.
 This helps give it its characteristic dull sound.

-South Indian drumming has a language all of its own.
-For every sound produced by the mridangam, there is a corresponding syllable.
-These syllables, known as solkattu, are combined to form innumerable rhythms.
-The solkattu language becomes almost inseparable from the drumming itself.
-A list of solkattu syllables can be found in the pronunciation guide to Indian drum syllables.
+South Indian drumming has a language all of its own, known as solkattu.
+For the sounds produced by the mridangam, there are corresponding syllables.
+These syllables, known as konokol, are combined to form innumerable rhythms.
+The solkattu language becomes almost inseparable from the drumming, and is also a performance art of in and of itself.
+A list of konokol syllables can be found in the pronunciation guide to Indian drum syllables.

 South Indian Mridangam Solkattu as a MIDI Map